 Explainer: What Google, Facebook could face in US antitrust probe

-The U.S. Department of Justice is investigating whether big technology companies are engaged in anticompetitive behaviour, addressing a rising tide of criticism they have become too powerful to the detriment of consumers.

-REUTERS: The U.S. Department of Justice is investigating whether big technology companies are engaged in anticompetitive behaviour, addressing a rising tide of criticism they have become too powerful to the detriment of consumers.
+NEW YORK: The U.S. Department of Justice is investigating whether big technology companies are engaged in anti-competitive behaviour, addressing a rising tide of criticism they have become too powerful to the detriment of consumers.

 The Justice Department has said it will investigate "whether and how" online platforms in "search, social media, and some retail services online" are engaging in behaviour that stifles competition and harms consumers.

-While the Justice Department did not name any targets in announcing the probe on Tuesday, sources have indicated Alphabet Inc's Google , social media giant Facebook Inc , online retailer Amazon.com Inc and possibly Apple Inc will likely be reviewed.
+While the Justice Department did not name any targets in announcing the probe on Tuesday (Jul 23), sources have indicated Alphabet Inc's Google, social media giant Facebook Inc, online retailer Amazon.com Inc and possibly Apple Inc will likely be reviewed.

 Here's what regulators could focus on at the big technology companies: